 At school, sure, January would have been the kid who was picked on by July and August but who really liked July and August anyway?
 They have nothing about them, they are predictable and look good in theory but have little content.
 There are only so many lazy summer days you can have before the desire to get back to routine takes over.
 And, I might add, its always the kid who was picked on at school who amounts to something spectacular, lulling us all into thinking they would fade away into obscurity and then becoming hugely successful and exciting.

 So January, I stand in solidarity with you, don’t listen to those other months, they boast of big events but I know you have great things planned for us, should we decide to recognise you as just as much of a time period as the others.

 This year I’m not depending on the events already written in my filofax (yeah, my filofax, you heard) to determine my enjoyment of the month.
-In case you’re interested today (6th Jan) is ‘Cuddle Up‘ day.
+In case you’re interested the 6th of January is ‘Cuddle Up‘ day.
 Weird.
 Don’t believe me?
 Google it (I had to).
 But that basically proves that there’s a day for everything, in every month, predetermined or otherwise.
-Let’s determine our enjoyment of a month on the basis of what we decide to do with it, rather than what others have advised us too.
-(Alternatively cuddle up people*).
+Let’s determine our enjoyment of a month on the basis of what we decide to do with it, rather than what others have advised us to do.
+(Alternatively cuddle up people).